ChJus/Introduction-to-HTML-CSS-and-JS/card-component.md

 - Don't use the HTML code provided — see if you can come up with a similar solution from scratch.
   The general structure is outlined below: ![](assets/card-component-structure.png)

+- Customize the component to match your visual aesthetic tastes.
+You may also want to explore creating a dark mode version.